 A loud screech, steady hum, or quick and repetitive pops are all signs there is a serious mechanical issue.
 These problems all involve the pump’s motor and require a technician to assess if the motor can be saved by replacing individual pieces within the motor instead of replacing it.

 Sign up today for your free quote on optional pool coverage to keep your pool open all season long!
-Select is here to shield your home and your wallet.
+Select is here to shield your home and your wallet from costly breakdowns.